-The Evolllution recently interviewed Dr. Gregory Fowler, Chief Academic Officer at SNHU’s College of Online and Continuing Education.
+The Evolllution recently interviewed Dr. Gregory Fowler, former Chief Academic Officer at SNHU’s College of Online and Continuing Education.
 This piece originally appeared on evolllution.com and has been re-published with permission.

 Institutional rankings today are focused on inputs, exclusivity and prestige.
 They’re based on assumptions that are not necessarily representative of the realities of today’s postsecondary space and they tend to ignore the students who compose higher education’s majority population.
 In this interview, Dr. Gregory Fowler shares his thoughts on what would underpin a more student-centric ranking system and discusses how the adoption of such a system would transform the way institutions operate.

 The EvoLLLution (Evo): Why is it so important for colleges and universities today to focus on creating access for non-traditional and place-bound students?

 Gregory Fowler (GF): Education—access to knowledge and training—continues to be one of the most empowering forces in society, and it is why America has privileged colleges for much of its history.
 When you consider the role of colleges and universities in enhancing both the local community and larger society, nothing is more important than the responsibility to maximize the potential of each individual to make their unique contributions to society.
 The more access is increased, the more colleges and universities are able to fulfill their missions to change lives and societies and equip the next great mind for the next great human idea.